YugBargaway2006/Finances_Analyser/README.md

 ### 5. Maintainer

 ### 1. Requirement Modules:
+You can run the program by running Financial_Analyser.py on your system.
+Do first create a google form and link the .csv file for proper functioning of the program.
 The following python modules are required for proper functioning and execution of the program,
 - Pandas: For Handling csv database and its queries
 - Colorama: Required for coloring letters in terminal window